 - Contact 3-4 local pros to get free estimates and design suggestions.
 This way you will be able to choose the best price and a contractor who you feel comfortable entrusting such a huge project.

 Benefits of a shed dormer additionHere are the biggest advantages homeowners enjoy when they decide to add a dormer on their roof or unused attic.

 1. More living space: on average, a shed dormer can add about 200-250 sq. ft. of living space to your house.
 The beauty hear that you are not only adding more width, but height as well.
 This is ideal if your family is expanding, or you need a guest room.
 Most people choose to build a dormer with a bathroom, so this new room becomes completely functional and convenient for all types of uses.

 2. Extra light: a dormer is a relatively small space with windows and skylights.
 Therefore, its becomes one of the brightest areas of the home, perfect for a small library, home office, or bedroom.

-3. Boost curb appeal: a well designed shed dormer can actually add a lot of visual interest to an otherwise dull and boring roof line of a gable or cape style home.
+3. Improved curb appeal: a well designed shed dormer can actually add a lot of visual interest to an otherwise dull and boring roof line of a gable or cape style home.
 This can make a big difference if you ever plan to sell your house, as first impressions can make or break a sale.

-4. Good return on investment: home additions in general over a pretty handsome return on investment and shed dormers are no exception.
+4. Good return on investment: home additions in general offer a pretty handsome return on investment and shed dormers are no exception.
 This project's resale value is around 84.3%, which is one of the highest in the remodeling industry.
-Keep in mind that your return with also depend on the overall value of your house as well as the size and interior design of your dormer.
+Keep in mind that your return with also depend on the overall value of your house, as well as the size and interior design of your dormer.
 Having a bathroom can significantly increase your ROI.

 5. Emergency exist: having a shed dormer offers a much needed additional emergency exit in case of a fire, or another life threatening situation.